Spoon River Valley Cusd 4

 Source: NCES Common Core of Data NCES Common Core of Data

-Spoon River Valley CUSD 4 school enrollment varies 3.2× across entities
+Spoon River Valley Cusd 4 school enrollment varies 3.2× across entities

-Spoon River Valley CUSD 4 school enrollment ranges from 42 students (lowest) to 134 students (highest), a spread of 92 students.
-That relatively narrow ratio reflects an unusually homogeneous campus portfolio — most districts have a wider mix of school sizes.
+Spoon River Valley Cusd 4 school enrollment ranges from 42 students (lowest) to 134 students (highest), a spread of 92 students.
+That relatively narrow ratio reflects an unusually homogeneous campus portfolio, most districts have a wider mix of school sizes.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data

-student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment — districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Lower values often correlate with smaller scale and population characteristics rather than higher resource budgets per se.
+student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment, districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Values this far below typical often correlate with unusually small scale or population characteristics rather than higher resource budgets per se — worth checking whether the underlying denominator is itself an outlier.

 Source: NCES Civil Rights Data Collection NCES Civil Rights Data Collection

-Spoon River Valley CUSD 4 chronic absenteeism rate is 41.2% — high (typically associated with higher-than-average disruption; recent CRDC data showed elevated rates persisting after pandemic-era schooling changes)
+Spoon River Valley Cusd 4 chronic absenteeism rate is 41.2% — high (typically associated with higher-than-average disruption; recent CRDC data showed elevated rates persisting after pandemic-era schooling changes)

-chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason — illness, family obligations, or disengagement Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason, illness, family obligations, or disengagement Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.

 Source: NCES Civil Rights Data Collection 2021-22 NCES Civil Rights Data Collection 2021-22